 - Individual faculty members have primary authority and responsibility in all aspects of evaluating student course performance and assigning grades, and are charged with carrying out these responsibilities in a professional manner.
 The Dean’s office has the authority and responsibility to deal with changes of grades in special and unusual cases such as those that might involve unprofessional faculty conduct in assigning the grade.
 Students should be aware, however, that neither Chairs nor Deans can require an instructor to change a properly assigned course grade.
 Issues of disagreement about whether, for example, a given assignment was worth a B or an A are decided solely by the individual instructor in charge.

-- When a student believes that a course grade has been improperly assigned, and discussions between the instructor and the student have not led to a resolution, the student has the option of making a formal appeal in writing guided by the Grade Appeal Form to the Department Chair for the instructor’s unit.
+- When a student believes that a course grade has been improperly assigned, and discussions between the instructor and the student have not led to a resolution, the student has the option of making a formal appeal in writing guided by the Grade Appeal Form to the Department Chair or the Undergraduate Director for the instructor’s unit.
 The form must provide the basis for your appeal.
 Any relevant emails or documentation should be included with the appeal.

 - In cases where the Department Chair is the involved instructor, the Department Undergraduate Director will perform the duties as called for in this policy.
 In cases where the Department Chair and the Undergraduate Director are both the involved instructors, the Chair will notify the Associate Dean for Academic Programs, who will appoint a senior faculty member in the same unit to perform the duties as called for in this policy.